canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 node_modules/
 ```

-Git won’t notice any files from the patterns included in the `.gitignore` file.
+Git won't notice any files from the patterns included in the `.gitignore` file.
 Run `git status` to notice it.

 ### How to write Good Commit Messages

 A [good commit message](https://thoughtbot.com/blog/5-useful-tips-for-a-better-commit-message) should tell why the change is needed, what problem it fixes and any side effect it might have.

-Please, please don’t use "uploading changes" or any variations on your commit messages.
+Please, please don't use "uploading changes" or anything like that on your commit messages.

-Depending on your workplace or project, you have to follow a naming convention for your commit messages.
-For example, you have to include the type of change (feature, test, bug or refactor) followed by a task number from your bug tracking software.
-If you need to follow a convention like this one, [Git can format the commit messages]({% post_url 2020-09-02-TwoRecurringReviewComments %}) for you.
+Depending on our workplace or project, we have to follow a naming convention for our commit messages.
+For example, we have to include the type of change (feature, test, bug, or refactor) followed by a task number from a bug tracking software.
+If we need to follow a convention like this one, [Git can format the commit messages]({% post_url 2020-09-02-TwoRecurringReviewComments %}) for us.

 Keep your commits small and focused.
 Work with incremental commits.
 And, don't commit changes that break your project.